Dave864/rshell/src/README.md

   Token 1: Root
   Token 2: beg
   ```
-  However when the program is compiled and executed, the output you do get is this
+  However when the program is compiled and executed, the output you get is this
   ```
   Token 1: Root
   Token 2: Root
   ```
+  Why does this happen?
+Why doesn't `strtok` recognize that we are trying to get the next token in `example_2`?
+  The answer is because whenever a `char *` variable is passed into `strtok`, it assumes that this is a new
+  string to parse, and thus starts over from the beginning regardless of whether the new variable is the same as
+  the one before.
+When `NULL` is passed in however, `strtok` is not given a new variable and thus looks back at
+  the last one that was passed to it.

   * Look back at example given to see how strtok works
     * brief overview of how strtok works